andyk8872/Portfolio-Project-1/README.md

   ---
   ## Comments:
   * In relation to Git Commits: The project was completely re-done twice -
-    * Firstly, due to starting with Destop first responsiveness.
+    * Firstly, due to starting with Desktop first responsiveness and changing to mobile-first.
     * Secondly, due to Flexbox issues (trying to incorporate them with block positioning) Some of the code was copied from the previous attempts.
 All code was written by Andrew Kennedy unless otherwise acknowledged.